These regulations are also available in a PDF format.

 A graduate student may apply to take one or more courses at another university for credit towards a degree at UFV under the following conditions:

-The supervisory committee shall report on the student's progress at least once each year.
-This report will be sent, in writing, to the Graduate Program Committee with a copy to the student.
-The evaluation of student progress in coursework will rely in part on their maintenance of a program GPA of 3.0.
+The supervisory committee shall report on the student's progress at least once each year to the Chair of the Graduate Program Committee.
+The evaluation of student progress in coursework will rely in part on their maintenance of a program GPA of 3.00.
 A graduate program may define any further expectation for progress.

 The possible outcomes are: